Mohamed-MX/saf_gym_app/README.md

    ```

 3. **Set up environment**
-   - Create a `.env` file in the root directory.
+   - Create a `firebase_options.dart ` file in the root directory.
    - Add your necessary API keys (e.g., for AI features).

 4. **Run the app**